SaaS Application Performance Monitoring with 24/7 DevOps Support

 Application Performance Monitoring

-We added APM features to supplement infrastructure monitoring in order to better understand how the SaaS application performs in various scenarios.
+We added APM features to supplement infrastructure monitoring in order to better understand how the SaaS application performs in various scenarios and for performance management.
 We monitored important metrics like response times, error rates, and request throughput by utilizing OpenSearch dashboards in conjunction with Amazon CloudWatch.
 This gave useful information about the application’s performance from the standpoint of the end user as well as the infrastructure.

 By correlating log data from Lambda functions and EC2 instances with CloudWatch metrics, our team was able to promptly spot code-level problems, latency spikes, and performance bottlenecks.
 This integration decreased the average time to identify and fix application slowdowns and greatly increased troubleshooting efficiency.

-Diagram of SaaS Infrastructure Monitoring and 24/7 DevOps Support Architecture
+Architecture of SaaS Infrastructure Monitoring and 24/7 DevOps Support

 SaaS Infrastructure Monitoring Architecture Diagram